columbia/xray/findings.md

 <h3 id="table">Example Ad/Topic Associations</h3>

-We created emails focused on topics such as cancer, Alzheimer's, depression, race, homosexuality, pregnancy, divorce, and debt.
-Each email consisted of keywords closely related to one topic (e.g., the depression-related email included *depression*, *depressed*, and *sad*).
-We then launched XRay to collect and report ads correlated with the presence of these emails.

 The table below shows examples of topic/ad correlations XRay made.
+For each topic, we were tracking an email containing keywords related to that topic (e.g., the depression-related email included *depression*, *depressed*, and *sad*).
+We used XRay to detect correlation between emails and ads.
 Conservatively, we only show here correlations that were very strong.
 Below the table we derive [higher-level observations]({{ site.baseurl }}/findings#observations) based on our data.